leta415/email-provider-server/README.md

 The app automatically runs on port 3000.
 Feel free to change it via src/index.js:16.

 Once you have `npm start` running, open a new terminal tab and try hitting the server.
 The following are some example curl commands to do so.
+Make sure to replace the `to` and `from` fields with approved emails per provider, i.e. Sendgrid, Postmark.

 The app expects JSON input data in the format: